 MANVĀR, a word from a local dialect has no simple translation.
 It means varyingly, hospitality, 'to request', even a delicious feast.
 It is the essence of the spirit of welcome and warmth of a community known for their hospitality.

-Moti Singh Rathore hails from an illustrious family of the region.
+Moti Singh Rathore hails from an illustrious family in the region.
 Sentinels of a precious water source, the Sagat Sagar, Moti Singh and his family have served the people here.
-A seminal inspiration on Moti Singh Rathore has been his uncle, Fateh Singh Rathore more popularly known as “Mr. Ranthambore”.
-Influenced by the tenets of conservation, Moti Singh Rathore returned home to his village in the desert sand dunes between Jodhpur and Jaisalmer to set up MANVĀR Resort and Desert Camp in the Thar.
+Inspired by his uncle, Fateh Singh Rathore, known as "Mr Ranthambore," Moti Singh returned to his village in the desert between Jodhpur and Jaisalmer.
+He established MANVĀR Resort and Desert Camp in Thar, guided by conservation principles.

 In a land where almost everything and everyone is in a race to sell a slice of make-believe,